2i2c-org/team-compass/coordination/communication.md

 - `#leads-and-partnerships` - is for discussing **prospective** collaborations, communities we may serve, or funding opportunities

 In addition, we may create private rooms on a short-term basis for specific events (such as discussing hiring a specific role).

-## Taking time off

-It's critical that you communicate with team members when you intend to take time off.
-This helps the team plan for your absence, and ensures that we are spreading work equitably and intentionally.
-See [](hr/time-off) for our practices and policies for taking time off.